colshrapnel/phpdelusions.net/stackoverflow.md

 ### Fulfilling the Noble purpose

 Now, to our "library of detailed, high-quality answers".
 Even after making it hard for newbies, Stack Overflow still doesn't achieve its noble goal.
-Because it uses same ad-hoc questions for creating canonical answers, employing the same competitive approach.
+Because it's same old answers to ad-hoc questions that became canonical because Google appointed them so.
 But what is good for ad-hoc questions, turns into a great disservice when it comes to canonical answers.

 Quite too often, instead of a "detailed high-quality answer", a user coming from search is faced with multiple similar questions, each crowded with a motley lot of assorted attempts to answer it.
 Which makes finding a good answer rather a challenge: